 two dashes bitters

-a mall piece lemon peel
+a mall piece of lemon peel

 one jigger brandy